rmartinho/flamingdangerzone/_posts/unicode/2012-10-27-utf8-only-somewhere.markdown

 layout: post
 title: How I want to use Unicode in C++
 categories: unicode
+short: where I rant about obsessing with encodings
 ---

 I think that using [UTF-8 everywhere][manifesto] is nothing but a hack.
 Sure it